ben-houghton-zz/azureforpython/Workshop-SentimentAnalysisFunction.md

-# Create a Python HttpTrigger that performs sentiment analysis on a collection text
+# Build an Azure API in Python that performs sentiment analysis on a corpus of text

 Build this example as a new Python Function in your serverless Function App.

 This Python Function code receives a collection of text snippets as a POST body which it submits to Azure Cognitive Services Text Analytics API.
-The Function makes a REST call with Post body to the API using the HTTPLib module
+The Function makes a REST call with Post body to the API using the HTTPLib module.
+This is a great example of how to very quickly build an API in Azure.
+You can use this approach to build multiple APIs that you can expose publically or keep private.

-You can change the API call to use the Keyword Analysis service by replacing 'sentiment' with 'keyPhrases' - have a try!
+Create your Function App as a HttpTrigger using the 'Experimental Language' of Python.
+Use the text below as the body if the Function.

+**You'll need to obtain a Subscription Key for the Text Analytics Cognitive Services API before running this example**

 ```
 import os